-If an employee is killed in a work related accident, or dies as a result of injuries or diseases sustained from work, the employer/insurer is required to pay up to \$7,500.00 in burial expenses.
+If an employee is killed in a work related accident, or dies as a result of injuries or diseases sustained from work, in addition to paying any medical expenses incurred by the deceased employee, the employer/insurer is required to pay up to \$7,500.00 in burial expenses.
 Dependents of the deceased employee are also entitled to the following benefits:

 a.
-If the spouse is the sole dependent of the deceased employee, the spouse is entitled to receive up to 400 weeks of weekly benefit checks in an amount the deceased employee would have received if he or she survived, but was totally disabled.
-In some cases the surviving spouse can receive benefits up to age 65 if it would provide more weeks of benefits.
-The maximum amount a spouse without dependents can receive is \$150,000.00.
+If the spouse is the sole dependent of the deceased employee, the spouse is entitled to receive up to 400 weeks of weekly benefit checks in the same amount the deceased employee would have received if he or she survived but was totally disabled.
+In some cases the surviving spouse can receive benefits up to age 65 if it would provide more weekly benefits.
+The maximum amount a spouse without dependents can receive is \$230,000 for dates of accident after July 1.
+2016.
+For dates of accident between July 1, 2015 and June 30, 2016 the maximum amount a spouse can receive is \$220,000.
+For dates of accident prior to July 1, 2015, the maximum amount a spouse could receive is \$150,000.

-- b.
-If the deceased employee has dependent children at the time of death, the children are entitled to receive the weekly benefit until age eighteen or up to age 22 if enrolled and in good standing in a post secondary institution of higher education.
+b.
+If the deceased employee has dependent children at the time of death, the children are entitled to receive the weekly benefit until age eighteen or up to age 22 if enrolled and in good standing in a post-secondary institution of higher education.
 A dependent child over eighteen may receive benefits if he or she is physically or mentally incapable of earning a living.
-There is no cap on the amount a dependent child can receive. - c.
+There is no cap on the amount a dependent child can receive.

+c.
 If the deceased employee leaves a spouse and dependent children, the weekly benefit will be paid to the spouse for the children's benefit.
-If only dependent children remain, the children will equally divide the weekly benefit. - d.
+If only dependent children remain, the children will equally divide the weekly benefit.

+d.
 Other persons who were wholly or partially dependent on the deceased employee at the time of accident, such as a parent living with the deceased employee, are also entitled to receive up to four hundred weeks of benefits if there is no surviving spouse or dependent children.
 If the parent or other individual is only partially dependent upon the deceased, the weekly benefit is reduced based upon the percentage of dependency.
 For example, if the deceased employee paid 40% of a parent's monthly expense, the parent will receive only 40% of the weekly benefit payment.

-Q1.
 Is there a time limit to file a claim for death benefits?